Shared Brain Circuits

 Frequently Asked Questions: Emotions and Chronic Pain

-Anxiety and depression share neural circuits with pain — especially the anterior cingulate cortex, insula, and amygdala.
-Depression reduces serotonin and norepinephrine, which are mediators of descending inhibitory pain systems.
+Anxiety and depression share neural circuits with pain — especially the anterior cingulate córtex, insula, and amygdala.
+Depression reduces serotonin and norepinephrine, key mediators of descending inhibitory pain systems.
 Anxiety keeps the amygdala hyperactivated, amplifying the response to threatening stimuli including pain.
-In addition, both compromise sleep quality, which is essential for restoring pain control systems.
+Both also compromise sleep quality, which is essential for restoring pain control systems.

-ACEs (Adverse Childhood Experiences) include: physical, emotional, or sexual abuse; neglect; witnessed domestic violence; and other early traumas.
-Studies show that ACEs permanently alter reactivity to stress via epigenetic programming of the HPA axis, creating a chronically more sensitive nervous system.
+ACEs (Adverse Childhood Experiences) include physical, emotional, or sexual abuse; neglect; witnessed domestic violence; and other early traumas.
+Studies show ACEs permanently alter stress reactivity via epigenetic programming of the HPA axis, creating a chronically more sensitive nervous system.
 The more ACEs, the greater the risk of fibromyalgia, diffuse chronic pain, and multiple sensitization syndromes in adult life.

 Yes — especially Cognitive Behavioral Therapy adapted for pain (CBT for pain).
-Studies show significant reduction in pain intensity, catastrophizing, fear avoidance, and functional disability.
+Studies show significant reductions in pain intensity, catastrophizing, fear avoidance, and functional disability.
 ACT (Acceptance and Commitment Therapy) also has growing evidence.
-The mechanism includes reduction in hyperactivation of the threat system, improved self-efficacy, and restructuring of beliefs about pain.
+The mechanism involves reduced threat-system hyperactivation, improved self-efficacy, and restructured beliefs about pain.

-Acupuncture modulates brain structures that simultaneously process emotions and pain. fMRI studies document: reduction of amygdala activity, normalization of prefrontal cortex connectivity, increase of serotonin and BDNF, modulation of the HPA axis (reduction of cortisol).
+Acupuncture modulates brain structures that process emotions and pain simultaneously. fMRI studies document reduced amygdala activity, normalized prefrontal córtex connectivity, increased serotonin and BDNF, and HPA axis modulation (lower cortisol).
 These mechanisms explain why patients with chronic pain and emotional comorbidity frequently report improvement in both dimensions with medical acupuncture treatment.

 Kinesiophobia is the irrational fear that movement will cause damage or worsen pain.
 It leads to avoidance of physical activities, which causes muscle deconditioning, worsens central sensitization (which exercise would help reverse), and reinforces the belief that the body is "broken".
 It is one of the most harmful cycles in chronic pain and can be addressed with pain education, gradual exposure to movement, and psychological support.

-Chronic stress of any origin — including dissatisfaction and conflict at work — keeps the HPA axis hyperactivated, which increases cortisol, worsens sleep quality, and amplifies central sensitization.
-Studies show that work dissatisfaction and fear of losing the job are independent predictors of chronification of low back pain, for example.
+Chronic stress of any origin — including workplace dissatisfaction and conflict — keeps the HPA axis hyperactivated, raising cortisol, worsening sleep quality, and amplifying central sensitization.
+Studies show workplace dissatisfaction and fear of job loss are independent predictors of low back pain chronification, for example.
 Addressing the occupational dimension is part of the biopsychosocial model.

-Important points for family members: believe in the pain (questioning the reality of pain is destructive to the relationship and to prognosis); avoid overprotecting (which reinforces avoidance and disability); encourage gradual activity (in a noncoercive way); support the search for multimodal treatment; care for your own well-being (caregivers of patients with chronic pain have greater risk of burnout); and understand that improvement is gradual and not linear.
+Key points for family members: believe the pain (questioning its reality damages the relationship and prognosis); avoid overprotection (which reinforces avoidance and disability); encourage gradual activity noncoercively; support the search for multimodal treatment; care for your own well-being (caregivers of patients with chronic pain face higher burnout risk); and understand that improvement is gradual, not linear.

-Yes — there is evidence of moderate to high quality.
-Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) reduce pain intensity, improve mood, reduce catastrophizing, and increase quality of life in patients with chronic pain.
-The mechanism involves reduction in amygdala reactivity, improvement in emotional regulation, and change in the way the patient relates to pain (less identification with it).
+Yes — there is moderate- to high-quality evidence.
+Mindfulness-Based Stress Reduction (MBSR) and Mindfulness-Based Cognitive Therapy (MBCT) reduce pain intensity, improve mood, lower catastrophizing, and increase quality of life in patients with chronic pain.
+The mechanism involves reduced amygdala reactivity, improved emotional regulation, and a shift in how the patient relates to pain (less identification with it).

 Yes — and this does not mean the pain is "psychological".
-SNRI antidepressants (duloxetine, venlafaxine) have regulatory approval for fibromyalgia and painful neuropathy independently of comorbid depression.
-They act by reinforcing the descending inhibitory pain systems (noradrenergic and serotonergic pathways) — the same mechanism by which they treat depression, but now applied to analgesia.
-The effective dose for pain frequently differs from the antidepressant dose.
+SNRI antidepressants (duloxetine, venlafaxine) have regulatory approval for fibromyalgia and painful neuropathy independent of comorbid depression.
+They act by reinforcing descending inhibitory pain systems (noradrenergic and serotonergic pathways) — the same mechanism by which they treat depression, now applied to analgesia.
+The effective dose for pain often differs from the antidepressant dose.